-COUNT in Excel
+What is COUNT in Excel?

-COUNT Formula in Excel
+COUNT in Excel Syntax:

 The return of the COUNT function is always either zero or greater than zero.

 Consider the examples below to understand how we can use the function COUNT in Excel.

 The table below shows a list of countries with numerical codes.
 Using the COUNT function, we want to find the total number of numerical codes from the given list.